lammps/lammps/doc/src/Howto_grid.rst

 The grid points and data they store are distributed across processors.
-Each processor owns the grid points (and their data) that lie within the spatial subdomain of the processor.
+Each processor owns the grid points (and their data) that lie within the spatial sub-domain of the processor.
 If needed for its computations, it may also store ghost grid points with data.

 These grids can overlay orthogonal or triclinic simulation boxes; see